YugPatel07/Unsupervised-Learning/README.md

 ## Dataset

 The project uses the `diabetes.csv` dataset, which contains medical diagnostic measurements for patients.
-The dataset includes features such as:
+The dataset includes features such as;

 - Pregnancies
 - Glucose levels